Mary Adams Holmes

 Mary Adams Holmes (May 8, 1910 – January 21, 2002) was an American artist and art history professor.
 Her work integrated Greek mythology, Jungian themes, biblical figures, tarot imagery, and literary references.
 She taught at the University of Iowa, Ohio State University, the University of California, Los Angeles, and the University of California, Santa Cruz.

 Early life

 Mary Holmes was born on May 8, 1910, in Aberdeen, South Dakota, to John Horace Holmes and Marie Heloise Adams.
 Her sister, Sara Holmes Boutelle, was a year older and the two women remained close throughout their lives.

 In 1914, the family moved to Chicago where Mary attended one of the first Montessori schools in the United States.
-The academic freedom in her elementary years lead Holmes to focus on drawing and painting until, when she was eight, her teachers urged her to learn to read.
+The academic freedom in her elementary years led Holmes to focus on drawing and painting until, when she was eight, her teachers urged her to learn to read.
 She later transferred to Miss Haire's School for Girls and studied there until her parents moved to Musselshell, Montana, when she attended Hannah Moore Academy, a boarding school near Baltimore, Maryland.